TEACHER APPRECIATION AWARDS NOMINATIONS NOW OPEN - VOTE TODAY!

 Request a Case Evaluation

-If you or a loved one are in the United States on a valid visa, you can apply for lawful permanent resident status or a green card, without leaving the country.
-This process, called Adjustment of Status, allows a non-citizen visitor to live and work in the United States permanently.
-The green card process is regulated by the United States Citizenship and Immigration Services (USCIS)
+If you or someone you care about is in the U.S. on a valid visa, consider applying for lawful permanent resident status, commonly known as a green card, without the need to leave the country.
+This process, known as Adjustment of Status, offers a pathway for non-citizen visitors to legally reside and work in the U.S. permanently.
+The green card process is meticulously regulated by the United States Citizenship and Immigration Services (USCIS).

 Request a Legal Case Evaluation